Formatotrophs: Formatotrophs for carbon sequestration

 The low ionization potential of formate makes it a good electron donor to provide reducing power to microorganisms.
 To sequester carbon, the production of formate by electrosynthesis — an abiotic process — could be integrated with a biotic process that uses it as a carbon source.
 Formatotrophic microorganism could feasibly be used to produce valuable chemicals.
-Few formatotrophs have been studied, and thus most research into fermentation of formate is focused on the development of synthetic pathways or matching enzymes from different microorganism to create totally new pathways and on the improvement of enzymes by directed evolution techniques.
+Few formatotrophs have been studied, and thus most research into fermentation of formate is focused on the development of synthetic pathways or matching enzymes from different microorganisms to create totally new pathways and on the improvement of enzymes by directed evolution techniques.
 There are many pathways that could potentially assimilate formate for the production of biofuels, other biosynthetic products or single-cell protein, whether by using existing formate-fixing reactions or by designing novel enzymes.

 The US Department of Energy, US National Renewable Energy Laboratory and US Advanced Research Projects Agency–Energy have set up funding opportunities to improve formate assimilation with C. necator.

-Microorganism growing in serpentinization systems are of interest to understand carbon cycling between abiotic and biotic systems.
+Microorganism growing in serpentinization systems may aid in understanding carbon cycling between abiotic and biotic systems.
 These studies have further applications in astrobiology and studies of evolution and the emergence of life.